Preorders and reserves

 You should preorder rare books at least 48 hours before you visit the Library.
 We can fetch many books more quickly than this, but we keep some in another building and cannot guarantee that any books will be delivered in less than 48 hours.
 If you preorder by email please ensure you receive confirmation of your order before coming to the Library.

 After consulting material in the Special Collections Reading Room you may reserve items for up to six working days.
 To reserve items, fill in a blue reservation slip and return it to the staff at the Collection and Return desk with the items.
-To reserve material for use after 16.00 you should also fill in a yellow evening reservation slip.

 See the Special Collections Reading Room enquiries page for contact details.